HITECHCRIME/HC_SG116_Hanged_King/README.md

 i rise and abide yeah
 i rise and abide yeah

-god-shaped hole, the barren role of all the damned in a fallen and failed creation all white you see the light of the long dead stars (for all the) your existence is nothing but an echo of a dying god i keep'em rites in the scrolls long forgotten my persistence
+god-shaped hole, the barren role of (the hanged court)-> (all the damned) in a fallen and failed creation all white you see the light of the long dead stars (for all the) your existence is nothing but an echo of a dying god i keep'em rites in the scrolls long forgotten my persistence